mounika2000/REACT/README.md

 DOM elements generate events

-click ==>	The event occurs when the user clicks on an element
+click :	The event occurs when the user clicks on an element

-change =>	The event occurs when the content of a form element, the selection, or the checked state have changed
+change :	The event occurs when the content of a form element, the selection, or the checked state have changed
-				(for <input>, <select>, and <textarea>)
+				(for input, select, and <textarea>)

-focus	=> The event occurs when an element gets focus
+focus	= The event occurs when an element gets focus

-blur =>	The event occurs when an element loses focus
+blur =	The event occurs when an element loses focus

-load	=> The event occurs when an object has loaded [ document loaded we need to perfom some task]
+load	= The event occurs when an object has loaded [ document loaded we need to perfom some task]